 Your SMB owners are not generous with referrals, because it puts their own reputation on the line as well.

-So be sure you are always nurturing your relationship with the companies whose referrals you want most.
+So, as a MSP, be sure you are always nurturing your relationship with the companies whose referrals you want most.
 Whether it is through a newsletter, an additional service, or a phone call just to check in, you and your techs should be building trust through frequent communication and quality customer service.